glific/glific/README.md

 ## Use SSL for frontend and backend

 (we'll be making the switch to using SSL for both frontend and backend in development post 1.5).
-These are the preliminary  steps involed
+These are the preliminary steps involved

   * Install mkcert (https://github.com/FiloSottile/mkcert)
   * ```mkcert --install```